-- the Acquirer's voting power in Asciano was 19.35% (in19.33%.
-In addition, the Acquirer is aware that GIC Pte Ltd, being an associate of GIC Special Investments Pte Ltd, Buckland Investment Pte Ltd and Devonshire Investment Pte Ltd, who are each associates of BIP and the Acquirer, holds a relevant interestRelevant Interest in relation to a further 4,431,761 shares 2,767,251 Shares in Asciano, representing voting power of 0.28% in Asciano); and - the Acquirer had a Relevant Interest in 188,065,605 Shares (inclusive of the Shares the subject of the swap arrangements described below).
+- the Acquirer's voting power in Asciano was 19.33%.
+In addition, the Acquirer is aware that GIC Pte Ltd, being an Associate of GIC Special Investments Pte Ltd, Buckland Investment Pte Ltd and Devonshire Investment Pte Ltd, who are each Associates of BIP and the Acquirer, holds a Relevant Interest in relation to a further 2,767,251 Shares, representing voting power of 0.28% in Assignor, and - the Acquirer had a Relevant Interest in 188,065,605 Shares (inclusive of the Shares the subject of the swap arrangements described below).